Understanding Large Language Models: GPT, Claude, and Gemini Explained

 - Clearer data policies for enterprise users

-- Free tier may involve data usage for improvements
+- Free tier may involve data usage for model improvements

 For more on using AI safely, see our guide on AI safety and ethics.